 The other drawback is they cost a little more than policies not requiring medical exams.
-Even though it's a no exam policy, they still ask health questions on the application.
+They also ask medical applications on the application.

-Finding Life Insurance with a Pre-existing Medical Condition Causing Hearing Impairment or Deafness
+Finding Life Insurance with a Pre-existing Medical Condition Causing Hearing Impairment of Deafness

 We mentioned above that there are pre-existing medical conditions that will cause a life insurance company to charge additional premiums.
 Some pre-existing conditions can even cause declines for traditional life insurance.

 There are situations where your hearing impairment results from an underlying medical condition.
 Life insurance underwriters view these differently and rate on the condition, not your hearing impairment.

 The best thing you can do if you have one of the conditions we listed above is to talk to an independent life insurance agent about your options.

 An independent agent can look at the underwriting guidelines for each life insurance company they work with.
 That means they can essentially pre-screen your application with dozens of companies narrowing down your options to the handful who charge the least for your condition.
 This allows you to get the best possible rate and avoid the possibility of a decline or postponement.

 There is an alternative to traditional life insurance policies that insurance companies specifically design for life-threatening medical conditions.
 The industry called this type of policy guaranteed issue life insurance.

 Guaranteed issue policies do not require a medical exam.
 Most companies don’t include any health questions on their applications.

 The catch is that the death benefits on guaranteed issue policies rarely exceeds $25,000.
 Most policies also have a two-year waiting period.
 This means that the person this policy covers must survive for two years after they took out the policy before their beneficiaries receive the full benefits.